saltstack/salt/doc/topics/pillar/index.rst

       '*':
         - packages

-This further example shows how to use other standard top matching types (grain matching is used in this example) to deliver specific salt pillar data to minions with different 'environment'
+This further example shows how to use other standard top matching types (grain matching is used in this example) to deliver specific salt pillar data to minions with different 'os' grains:
-grains:

 .. code-block:: yaml

     dev:
-    'environment:dev':
+      'os:Debian':
         - match: grain
         - servers

 ``/srv/pillar/packages.sls``